Tsangares/css_solaris/README.md

    - Can change votes by voting again
    - Can `/vote Abstain` to vote for no elimination
    - Can `/vote Veto` to not participate
-   - Vote tallies are tracked in a hidden channel (mods only)
+   - Vote tallies are tracked in a read-only voting forum (visible to everyone)

 3. Moderator ends the day with `/end_day` **in the discussion thread**
    - Bot counts votes and announces results